 Endometrial cancer is the most common gynecologic malignancy in women around the world.
-More than 83% of uterine corpus cancers are endometrial, and both genetic and non-genetic agents may act as causal risk factors.1 Aggressive types, including serous and papillary serous carcinomas, account for 4% to 6% of endometrial carcinomas, whereas clear cell carcinomas account for 1% to 2% of the cases.2 The lifetime chance of acquiring endometrial cancer is approximately 2.8%.^{3,4}
+More than 83% of uterine corpus cancers are endometrial, and both genetic and non-genetic agents may act as causal risk factors.1 Aggressive types, including serous and papillary serous carcinomas, account for 4 to 6% of endometrial carcinomas, whereas clear cell carcinomas account for 1 to 2% of the cases.2 The lifetime chance of acquiring endometrial cancer is approximately 2.8%.^{3,4}

 The therapy choices for individuals with severe or recurring disease, or those who intend to protect their fertility, are restricted.
-As a result, it is critical to understand the cellular and molecular mechanisms of endometrial cancer in order to design and appropriate diagnostic develop and therapeutic targets.5-7 Because solid tumors, including endometrial cancer, are made up of tumor cells and diverse kinds of stromal cells, tumor growth is influenced not only by the tumor cells but also by the tumor stroma.8 Stromal cell-derived factor1 (SDF-1), also known as CXCL 12, is a chemoattractant cytokine with several physiological and pathological roles.
-Significant evidence suggests that SDF-1 plays critical roles in the cell proliferation, apoptosis, invasion, and metastasis of many types of cancer.5, 9, 10 SDF-1 is engaged in inflammation and stem cell migration; Thus, it plays an important role in inflammation and hematopoiesis.11 The gene encoding SDF-1 is found on chromosome 10.q.11.1.
+As a result, it is critical to understand the cellular and molecular mechanisms of endometrial cancer in order to design and develop appropriate diagnostic and therapeutic targets.5-7 Because solid tumors, including endometrial cancer, are made up of tumor cells and diverse kinds of stromal cells, tumor growth is influenced not only by the tumor cells but also by the tumor stroma.8 Stromal cellderived factor1 (SDF-1), also known as CXCL 12, is a chemoattractant cytokine with several physiological and pathological roles.
+Significant evidence suggests that SDF-1 plays critical roles in the cell proliferation, apoptosis, invasion, and metastasis of many types of cancer.5, 9, 10 SDF-1 is engaged in inflammation and stem cell migration; thus, it plays an important role in inflammation and hematopoiesis.11 The gene encoding SDF-1 is found on chromosome 10.q.11.1.
 SDF-1 exists in two main isoforms.
 Because of alternative splicing, both are generated from the same gene.
-SDF-1 is released by bone marrow stromal cells and endothelial cells and is present in all organs.12 SDF-1 is an essential chemokine that binds largely to its cognate receptor CXCR4 and hence regulates normal and malignant cell trafficking.13

-A common polymorphism in SDF1 gene comprises a single nucleotide substitution in the 3'untranslated region (3'UTR) at the 801nucleotide position (rs1801157), where guanine substitutes adenine (G / A).14 Cisacting factors that promote SDF1 expression target the A allele, and this was found to be related to enhanced mRNA expression and/or mRNA stability, which had a half-life twice as long as G allele, and it may influence progression disease in human immunodeficiency virus 1 (HIV-1).14, 15 Additionally, it has been reported that allele A was associated with a remarkable loss of CD4+ lymphocytes HIV-1 infection.16 To the best of our knowledge, no prospective study has addressed the SDF-1 genetic variation in endometrial cancer patients.
+SDF-1 is released by bone marrow stromal cells and endothelial cells and is present in all organs.12 SDF-1 is an essential chemokine that binds largely to its cognate receptor CXCR4 and hence regulates normal and malignant cell trafficking.13 and this was found to be related to enhanced mRNA expression and/or mRNA stability, which had a half-life twice as long as G allele, and it may influence disease progression in human immunodeficiency virus 1 (HIV-1).^{14, 15} Additionally, it has been reported that allele A was associated with a remarkable loss of CD4+ lymphocytes HIV-1 infection.16 To the best of our knowledge, no prospective study has addressed the SDF-1 genetic variation in endometrial cancer patients.